getminera/minera/README.md

 	www-data ALL = (ALL) NOPASSWD: /usr/bin/git

-If you miss it run:
+If you miss it run this command:

 	echo "www-data ALL = (ALL) NOPASSWD: /usr/bin/git" | sudo tee -a /etc/sudoers